-Du, Hsu and Wang [18] conjectured that if a graph on 3n vertices is the edge disjoint union of a Hamilton cycle of length 3n and n vertex disjoint triangles then its independence number is n.
-Erdős conjectured that in fact any such graph is 3 colorable.
-Using the algebraic approach in [13], Fleischner and Stiebitz [29] proved this conjecture in a stronger form - any such graph is in fact 3-choosable.
+Du, Hsu and Wang [17] conjectured that if a graph on 3n vertices is the edge disjoint union of a Hamilton cycle of length 3n and n vertex disjoint triangles then its independence number is n.
+Erdős conjectured that in fact any such graph is 3-colorable.
+Using an algebraic approach introduced in [12], Fleischner and Stiebitz [18] proved this conjecture in a stronger form - any such graph is in fact 3-choosable.

 The original conjecture, in a slightly stronger form, can be derived from Theorem 3.3: omit any vertex and apply the theorem with $r_i = 1$ for all i.
 So, for every vertex v there exists a representing set as desired in the conjecture omitting v.
-The derivation of the statement of Theorem 3.3 from the result of Schrijver in [28] actually supplies a quick proof of the following:
+The derivation of the statement of Theorem 3.3 from the result of Schrijver in [25] actually supplies a quick proof of the following: